-For Fanon (1963), decolonization must start with decolonizing the mind - a moment of awakening – that serves as a prerequisite stage in fighting any mode of coloniality.
-Ngũgĩ wa Thiong'o (1986) further maintains that decolonizing the mind is an initial stage of decolonization, which is closely linked to African languages' usage.
-According to Ngũgĩ, establishing English as a superior language to local languages by the colonizers created a detachment from African vernacular culture.
-Therefore, using African languages in schools and universities becomes a form of resistance to Europe's epistemic authority and is the initial step of reclaiming it.
-Makoons Geniusz (2009) suggests that reclaiming back indigenous knowledge by correcting and restoring it is another way to decolonized knowledge.
-Moreover, non-Western knowledge should also be produced, evaluated, and studies within its aesthetics, methodologies, theories, and concepts (Tuhiwai Smith, 1999; Ngũgĩ, 2018).
-Others have claimed that decolonization is not just a matter of consciousness, but also requires a reordering of physical spaces that reproduce colonial hierarchies of knowledge and power (Bhandar et al., 2008).
+For Fanon (1963), decolonization must start with decolonizing the mind, a moment of awakening that is a prerequisite in the fight against any mode of coloniality.
+Ngũgĩ (1986) maintains that decolonizing the mind is one of the initial stages of decolonization and is closely linked to the use of African languages.
+According to Ngũgĩ, the colonizers’ establishment of English as superior to local languages created a detachment from African vernacular culture.
+In this context, the use of African languages in schools and universities becomes a form of resistance to Europe’s epistemic authority and is a first step in reclaiming that authority.
+Wendy Makoons Geniusz (2009) suggests that reclaiming indigenous knowledge by correcting and restoring it is another way to decolonize knowledge.
+Moreover, non-Western knowledge should also be produced, evaluated, and studied within the framework of its aesthetics, methodologies, theories, and concepts (Ngũgĩ, 2018; Tuhiwai Smith, 1999).
+Other thinkers have claimed that decolonization is not just a matter of consciousness but also requires a reordering of the physical spaces that reproduce colonial hierarchies of knowledge and power (Bhandar et al., 2008).

-Evaluating knowledge within its particularity and challenging the notion that Western modes of thinking are universal creates ‘Border Thinking’ (Mignolo & Walsh 2018).
-Border thinking enables us to recognize various types of knowledge and think from the outside of modernity's hegemonic discourse by adopting plural epistemologies (Mignolo, 2010).
-Border thinking demands delinking from modern/colonial epistemology; this process of delinking is what Mignolo (2009) defines as an act of ‘Epistemic Disobedience’.
+Evaluating knowledge within its particularity and challenging the notion that Western modes of thinking are universal creates what has been called border thinking (Mignolo & Walsh, 2018).
+Border thinking enables us to recognize various types of knowledge and think outside modernity’s hegemonic discourse by adopting plural epistemologies (Mignolo, 2010).
+It demands a process of delinkage from modern/colonial epistemology that Walter Mignolo (2009) defines as an act of epistemic disobedience.

-According to Chowdhury (2019) and Ahmed (2020), the RMF and RMFO movements employed epistemic disobedience by rejecting and challenging their universities' colonial legacy.
-Moreover, attaching their struggle to black pain and criticizing how the university dehumanizes black bodies makes Fallism a 'decolonial option that emerges from the university's margins' (Ahmed, 2019a).
-Ahmed's arguments demonstrate how the call for decolonizing the university is intertwined in both coloniality of power and being.
-However, to better understand the demands made by RMF and RMFO, we also need to understand the meaning of these demands and how they can be achieved.
+According to Rashedur Chowdhury (2019) and A. Kayum Ahmed (2020), the RMF and RMFO movements employ epistemic disobedience by rejecting and challenging the colonial legacies of their universities.
+Moreover, by attaching their struggle to Black pain and criticizing how universities dehumanize Black bodies, they make Fallism a “decolonial option that emerges from the university’s margins” (Ahmed, 2019a).
+Ahmed’s arguments demonstrate how the call for decolonization of the university is intertwined in coloniality of power and coloniality of being.
+However, to better understand the RMF and RMFO campaigns, we also need to understand the meaning of their demands and how they can be achieved.

-The call to decolonize the university has been made in the past.
-The Negritudè and the fight for Black Studies in the US were among initial efforts to undermine Eurocentric hegemonic discourse in the academy and society (Pimblott, 2020).
-During the 1990’ there was also demand in Latin America to incorporate indigenous knowledge in universities, which resulted in the creation of various indigenous universities in Bolivia, Peru, and Brazil (Icaza & Vázquez, 2018).
-The main demands of recent movements such as RMFO, ‘Why is My Curriculum White?’
-In University College London and ‘Decolonize SOAS’ focus on decolonizing the curriculum by adding a non-Western perspective.
-RMF, followed by the FMF campaign, focused on a more Afrocentric curriculum, accessibility to quality education, and ending outsourcing employment in universities across South Africa (Desai, 2018).
+Calls to decolonize the university are not new.
+Negritude and the fight for Black Studies in the US were among initial efforts to undermine Eurocentric hegemonic discourse in the academy and in society (Pimblott, 2020).
+During the 1990s, there was also demand in Latin America to incorporate indigenous knowledge in universities, which resulted in the creation of various indigenous universities in Bolivia, Peru, and Brazil (Icaza & Vázquez, 2018).
+The main demands of recent movements, such as RMFO’s Why Is My Curriculum White? at University College London and the Decolonize SOAS campaign, have focused on decolonizing the curriculum by adding a non-Western perspective.
+RMF, followed by the FMF campaign, have focused on a more Afrocentric curriculum, accessibility to quality education, and ending the outsourcing of employment in universities across South Africa (Desai, 2018).